Sai1116/MathMinds_E101/README.md

 # hacktide_problem
-solution for the problem statement we got from hacktide-hackathon
+Solution of the problem statement from Hacktide-hackathon